chulminy/ARIO/README.md

 * You can see the existing report(s) or generate your own report.
 * Click the `Add` button on the bottom right.
 * Enter the name you wish to give to the report.
 * Click `Choose files...` and select the images that you want to include in the report.
 Then, click the `upload` button.
-It takes 0.5~1 second to upload and classify each image. (so 50 images will take about a minute.)
+It takes 0.5~1 second to upload and classify each image.
+(50 images will take about a minute.)

 ![](upload.jpg)